Really-Simple-Plugins/complianz-gdpr/readme.txt

 Canada’s Anti-Spam Legislation (CASL) and Personal Information Protection and Electronic Documents Act (PIPEDA) require a website operator to obtain consent, either implied or express consent with a dedicated cookie statement.
 = What POPIA (POPI Act)? =
 POPIA is the acronym for the South African PROTECTION OF PERSONAL INFORMATION ACT.
 Similar to the GDPR, the UK-GDPR, and the Brasilian LGPD, it promotes the protection of personal information processed by public and private bodies,bregulates the cross-border flow of personal information, and outlines the rights of data subjects.
+= What are “Marco Civil” and the Brazilian General Data Protection Law (LGPD)? = The Brazilian General Data Protection Law is similar to the GDPR, the UK-GDPR it promotes the protection of personal information processed by public and private bodies,bregulates the cross-border flow of personal information, and outlines the rights of data subjects.
+The Marco Civil is the Brazilian name of the Brazilian Civil Rights Framework for the Internet a counterpart to European's "ePrivacy", although not similar.
 = Can I create a Cookie Wall with this plugin? =
 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.4.0 =
+* New: Brazil

 = 5.3.0.1 =
 * Fix: anonymizeip double quote in gtag.js